 A. The Federal Financial Aid Title IV Refund Policy requires colleges to calculate how much federal aid a student has earned if they withdraw or stop attending prior to completing more than 60% of the semester.
 Students may have to return a portion of the aid received, as well as owe the college a portion of the tuition and fees.

-A. No. According to Federal Regulations a student must maintain Satisfactory Academic Progressin order to be eligible for the Federal College Work Study Program.
+A. No. A student must maintain Satisfactory Academic Progression order to be eligible to participate in student employment.

 A. You are responsible for notifying the Financial Aid Office of any outside assistance.
 Additional financial assistance would include (but is not limited to) the following: